Unboxed-Software/solana-course/content/intro-to-token-extensions-program.md

 Save the resulting mint address, we'll use it in the next step.

 Now let's mint one of these tokens to an associated token account (ATA) that uses the `immutable owner` extension.
 By default all ATAs enable the `immutable owner` extension.
-As for the CLI, all token accounts made with the `
+And all token accounts made with the CLI will be ATAs, so `immutable owner` will be enabled.

 This extension requires following arguments:
  - `create-account`: The instruction that we want to execute.